FloatingArrayDesign/MoorDyn/docs/usage.rst

 The columns are as follows:

- - Node –  the ID number of the connection (must be sequential starting with 1)
+ - Node –  the ID number of the point (must be sequential starting with 1)
  - Type –  one of “Fixed”, “Vessel”, or “Connect”, as described :ref:`here <points>`
- - X, Y, Z –  Coordinates of the connection (relative to inertial reference frame if “fixed” or “connect”, relative to platform reference frame if “vessel”).
-In the case of “connect” nodes, it is simply an initial guess for position before MoorDyn calculates the equilibrium initial position.  (m)
+ - X, Y, Z –  Coordinates of the point (relative to inertial reference frame if “fixed” or “point”, relative to platform reference frame if “vessel”).
+In the case of “point” nodes, it is simply an initial guess for position before MoorDyn calculates the equilibrium initial position.  (m)
  - M – node mass in the case of clump weights (kg)
  - V –  node displacement in the case of floats (m^3)